vilareal44/mashgin-take-home-assignment/ARCHITECTURAL_DECISIONS.md

 NestJS provides a structured way to build API services with TypeScript.
 Its dependency injection system makes testing easier, and its module system keeps code organized.

 #### Images
 I serve menu item images through an `/assets` route on the API.
+Currently the frontend project is using next/image, meaning the app is using 2 apis to serve images (one from next/image, and the other from backend service) which is not ideal.
 Better alternatives for production would be:
 - Using an image hosting/optimization service
 - Storing images in a service like AWS S3 and serving through a CDN
-- Using NextJS built-in image optimization (requires NextJS API feature)

 ### Frontend